QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * **AndroidStudio**: Write Kotlin/Java for Android

-It's a feature of Jetbrains: instead of providing an IDE that is doing half of what you want, and needing a lot of tuning/configuration, their IDE a pre-configured and quite powerful.
-The best alternative would be VSCode.
+It's a feature of Jetbrains: instead of providing an IDE that is doing half of what you want, and need a lot of tuning/configuration, their IDEs are pre-configured and quite powerful.
+The best alternative in one would be VSCode.

 The IDEs are free for